Syracuse University: Twenty-first century

 As of 2020, the university had supported faculty member Douglas Biklen and his discredited pseudoscientific practice of facilitated communication for nearly 30 years.
 The university's Institute on Communication and Inclusion, founded by Biklen, (formerly called the "Facilitated Communication Institute"), has offered workshops with the intent of "giving a voice and a means to communicate to people with disabilities".
 However, in a 2016 article, the editorial board of the independent student newspaper The Daily Orange, condemned the university's support for this practice.
 "It is inexcusable and equal-parts embarrassing for Syracuse University as a research institution to stand behind facilitated communication (FC) despite it being a potentially life-destroying practice that has been empirically debunked."

+In July 2025, Chancellor and President Kent Syverud announced that the university has closed its Office of Diversity and Inclusion, replacing it with an "Office of People and Culture" housed within Human Resources.
+The closure followed federal policies implemented by the Trump administration threatening universities with loss of federal funding for maintaining diversity programs.
+Syracuse University was among over 130 institutions identified by the administration for potential investigations related to diversity, equity, and inclusion programs.
+The executive order specifically targeted universities with endowments exceeding $1 billion, with the university's endowment valued at over $2 billion as of 2024.

+In late August 2025, Syverud announced he would step down as president and chancellor in June 2026, concluding a twelve-year tenure that began in 2014.
+Syverud cited personal and professional reflection as the basis for his decision, with his departure also coinciding with the expiration of his contract.

 Campuses

 The university is set on a campus that features an eclectic mix of buildings, ranging from nineteenth-century Romanesque Revival structures to contemporary buildings designed by renowned architects such as I.M.
 Pei.
 The center of campus, with its grass quadrangle, landscaped walkways, and outdoor sculptures, offers students the amenities of a traditional college experience.
-The university overlooks downtown Syracuse, a medium-sized city (140,600 residents in 2008).
+The university overlooks downtown Syracuse, a medium-sized city of approximately 150,000 residents in Central New York.

-The school also owns an on-campus Sheraton Hotel, Marshall Square Mall, the Drumlins Country Club – a nearby, 36-hole golf course to the east of South Campus, the Marshall – a 287-bed, student housing complex, the Fisher Center and Joseph I. Lubin House in New York City, the Paul Greenberg House in Washington, D.C., the Minnowbrook Conference Center – a 28-acre (121,000 m2) retreat in the Adirondack mountains of Upstate New York, and various properties surrounding its University Hill campus.
+The school also owns an on-campus Sheraton Hotel; (later turned into a dorm named Orange Hall), Marshall Square Mall; the Drumlins Country Club, a nearby, 36-hole golf course to the east of South Campus; the Marshall, a 287-bed student housing complex (later renamed Milton Hall); the Fisher Center and Joseph I. Lubin House in New York City; the Paul Greenberg House in Washington, D.C.; the Minnowbrook Conference Center, a 28-acre (121,000 m2) retreat in the Adirondack mountains of Upstate New York; and various properties surrounding its University Hill campus.